D&D 5e Guide: Abbreviations Cheat Sheet

 S: Somatic component.
 This refers to the pattern the caster follows when waving their wand or tracing a sigil in the air.
 It’s a choreographed movement that, if seen, can also be identified as magical through an arcana check.

-Read Also: Create Bonfire 5e D&D Guide
+Read Also: Aarakocra 5e D&D Guide

 M: Material component.
 This refers to the physical materials that the spell requires.
 These can be swapped out for a spellcasting focus (an item that the caster can channel magic through) or a materials pouch (which has an endless supply of general magical supplies).
 However, if the material has a price listed next to it, it cannot be swapped out and must be obtained at a cost of at least that amount.